Rascarquapac/cyansim/README.md

 - descriptor.py : creates a dataframe containing cameras properties for each camera by taking camera descriptions from
   - "Cyanview descriptor" gsheet ("Camera" sheet and CameraProtocol" sheet)
   - or from the equivalent pickle file for faster use, when no update of the   "Cyanview descriptor" gsheet
-- ux_xxx.py: modules related to the user inferface used for describing a use-case (selection of cameras, lenses, network medium, tally)
+- user_interface.py: module related to the user inferface used for describing a use-case (selection of cameras, lenses, network medium, tally)
   - Modules:
-    - ux_default.py: creates the default values and default options for the user interface.
+    - Options class: creates the default values and default options for the user interface.
         - Lenses: the ux will require the user to provide lens properties (proposing a list of lenses should be nice but currently unreachabe due to the number of existing lenses and adapters).
 Setting values for these properties will provide full information for the devices and cables required
         - the properties are
             - lensControl i.e. what you need to control IZF